Skip to content

 Maldivian currency import and export regulations

-You can bring in and take out up to MVR 20,000 per person, but there’s no limit on foreign currency as long as you declare amounts over a certain threshold.
-Note that Indian and Pakistani currencies are a no-go.
+You can bring in and take out up to 20,000 Maldivian rufiyaas per person, but foreign currency is unlimited as long as you declare amounts over a certain threshold.

 Ordering Maldivian rufiyaa online

-Got Maldivian rufiyaa left over?
-Exchange your Maldives currency to GBP with us for a great rate, making sure you’re not out of pocket.
+Exchange your Maldives currency to GBP with us for a great rate, ensuring you’re not out of pocket.
 Convert Maldivian rufiyaa to pounds now.

 Local women in bright national clothes harvesting leaves on one of the central streets of small tropical island, Kaafu Atoll, Kuda Huraa Island, Maldives